tracel-ai/burn/contributor-book/src/frequently-encountered-issues/issues-while-adding-ops.md

 For more information about an error, try `rustc --explain E0308`. error: could not compile `onnx-tests` (test "onnx_tests") due to 3 previous errors
 ```

 So if you are getting this, you probably didn't impl your operator for the actual Tensor struct.
-I wasn't aware of the existence or role of `burn-tensor/src/tensor/api/numeric.rs`, and had first defined just the Ops for the Int and Float tensors, that coupled with `powf` existing prior to the PR though for scalar values(which had been renamed, just not in the right place), led to this confusing issue where it looked like the function was found, but the type was wrong.
+This issue was encountered when adding the Pow operator.
+The operation was added to the `FloatTensorOps` and `IntTensorOp` traits, but not for the numeric trait (under `burn-tensor/src/tensor/api/numeric.rs`).
+This, coupled with `powf` existing prior to the PR though only for scalar values (which had been renamed, just not in the right place), led to this confusing issue where it looked like the function was found, but the type was wrong.
 If that's the case, make sure that it's implemented for the appropriate type, in this case `Float` under [burn-tensor/src/tensor/api/numeric.rs](https://github.com/tracel-ai/burn/blob/4ca3e31601228952bb1c1492bc9cd2adf15b5cf1/burn-tensor/src/tensor/api/numeric.rs#L2186), and calling the `TensorOp.foo_op` defined under [burn-tensor/src/ops/tensor.rs](https://github.com/tracel-ai/burn/blob/4ca3e31601228952bb1c1492bc9cd2adf15b5cf1/burn-tensor/src/tensor/ops/tensor.rs#L873)